Yo! Noid 2: Enter the Void: Plot

 The game's opening uses a live action FMV cutscene to show Domino's Pizza mascot, The Noid, getting his Yo-yo stolen.
 As The Noid goes on a quest to retrieve it, he finds himself in the Noid Void, a cosmic realm full of sentient pizza toppings and ingredients.
-The Noid learns that the Heavenly Spire, a leaning pizza tower, has been stolen.
+The Noid learns that the Heavenly Spire, a leaning tower of pizza, has been stolen.
 With the denizens of the Noid Void living in a world without pizza, The Noid takes it upon himself to find the stolen pizzas and bring them back to the Noid Void.

 Upon reconstructing the Heavenly Spire, The Noid climbs to the top to discover a dark room, with chains and television screens of a shadowed figure illuminating the space.
 The shadowed figure reveals himself to be 'Mike Hatsune', a blue-haired corporate official, who stole The Noid's Yo-yo and the pizzas that composed the Heavenly Spire.
-Mike tells The Noid that he is no longer a worthy mascot, and has been replaced with a new icon who can be a voice for people and pizza alike, calling the new mascot a "vocal Noid."
+Mike tells The Noid that he is no longer a worthy mascot, and has been replaced with a new icon who can be a voice for people and pizza alike, calling the new mascot a "Vocal-Noid".
 Once the new mascot is released, Mike Hatsune threatens to erase the Noid Void for good.
 The Noid defeats Mike in combat, and Mike tells him that his fate is already set in motion, as the first domino has fallen, and his replacement is out for delivery.
-The room becomes overrun with visual glitches and cuts to black, as a digital voice can be heard saying "Domino’s Pizza."
+The room becomes overrun with visual glitches and cuts to black, as a digital voice says "Domino’s Pizza".